 - Develop niche products that are difficult to copy.
 This distinguishes you from your competitors and reduces the degree of rivalry.

-- Compete on quality as well as on price.
-Make sure that you provide products of good and consistent quality.
+- Compete on quality, as well as on price.
+Make sure you provide products of good and consistent quality.
 If a European buyer is not satisfied with the quality, they may substitute you with a local competitor.

 - Compare your company to your industry peers on product range, quality and price.
 Improve your product where possible.